BuffChain/tufftoken/docs/UniswapManager.md

 swapExactOutputSingle swaps a minimum possible amount of DAI for a fixed amount of WETH.

 _The calling address must approve this contract to spend its DAI for this function to succeed.
-As the amount of input DAI is variable, the calling address will need to approve for a slightly higher amount, anticipating some variance._
+As the amount of input DAI is variable, the calling address will need to approve for a slightly higher amount, anticipating some variance. modifier onlyOwner can only be called by the contract itself or the contract owner_

 | Name | Type | Description |
 | ---- | ---- | ----------- |